warshath/AI-Portfolio-ML-projects/[DOCUMENTATIONS ONLY] griffindo-payroll-system/readme.md

-Create Python + C# Griffindo Toys Payroll System
+Create Python + C# Griffindo Toys Payroll System.

 I designed and built a small GUI system for the below scenario and it should be a complete functional system with all the functions which has described in the above scenario with the database structure which has designed.

 I examined debugging process and the features available in Visual studio IDE for debugging my code more easily.